 The fourth episode of The Rings of Power introduces us to one of the season’s primary antagonists, Adar.
 The leader of the terrifying Orc army is not what we might expect.
 Neither brash nor aggressive, Adar is quite light in frame, and soft spoken.
 Though he radiates malevolence, he resembles an Elf more than an Orc.
 Our first impression of him is formed as he gives a death rite to an Orc soldier wounded in Arondir’s attempted escape.
 Here, his theme is presented in its truest and most intimate form, played on breathy Asian woodwind instruments, a combination of Japanese shakuhachi and a Chinese membrane flute.

 The Adar Theme picks up momentum at the shocking reveal that he actually speaks Elvish.
 In his conversation with Arondir low strings accompany Adar’s recollections, memories of his youth in Arondir’s home of Beleriand.
-(Tolkien fans know that this region was destroyed an age past, during the War of Wrath, which would make Adar a very ancient character.)
+(Tolkien fans know that this region was destroyed an age past, during the Great War against Morgoth, which would make Adar a very ancient character.)

 THE SECRETS OF THE MOUNTAIN